Electromagnetic radiation: Propagation speed

+If the permittivity and permeability of the medium is constant for different frequency EM waves, this is called a non-dispersive medium.
+In this case all EM wave frequencies would travel at the same velocity, and the waveshape stays constant as it travels.
+However in real matter $\epsilon$ and $\mu$ typically vary with frequency, this is called a dispersive medium.
+In dispersive media different spectral bands have different propagation characteristics, and an arbitrary wave changes shape as it travels through the medium.

 History of discovery

 Electromagnetic radiation of wavelengths other than those of visible light were discovered in the early 19th century.
 The discovery of infrared radiation is ascribed to astronomer William Herschel, who published his results in 1800 before the Royal Society of London.
 Herschel used a glass prism to refract light from the Sun and detected invisible rays that caused heating beyond the red part of the spectrum, through an increase in the temperature recorded with a thermometer.
 These "calorific rays" were later termed infrared.

-In 1801, German physicist Johann Wilhelm Ritter discovered ultraviolet in an experiment similar to Herschel's, using sunlight and a glass prism.
+In 1801 German physicist Johann Wilhelm Ritter discovered ultraviolet in an experiment similar to Herschel's, using sunlight and a glass prism.
 Ritter noted that invisible rays near the violet edge of a solar spectrum dispersed by a triangular prism darkened silver chloride preparations more quickly than did the nearby violet light.
 Ritter's experiments were an early precursor to what would become photography.
 Ritter noted that the ultraviolet rays (which at first were called "chemical rays") were capable of causing chemical reactions.

 In 1862–64 James Clerk Maxwell developed equations for the electromagnetic field which suggested that waves in the field would travel with a speed that was very close to the known speed of light.
 Maxwell therefore suggested that visible light (as well as invisible infrared and ultraviolet rays by inference) all consisted of propagating disturbances (or radiation) in the electromagnetic field.
 Radio waves were first produced deliberately by Heinrich Hertz in 1887, using electrical circuits calculated to produce oscillations at a much lower frequency than that of visible light, following recipes for producing oscillating charges and currents suggested by Maxwell's equations.
 Hertz also developed ways to detect these waves, and produced and characterized what were later termed radio waves and microwaves.